pgcentralfoundation/pgrx/docs/src/extension/build.md

 this is unfixable.
 There is no "trusted language" that can do these, because a trusted language is "trusted" in the sense that it has been defanged: it certainly cannot be trusted with anything as sharp as "raw pointers into memory".
 You can only find a way to obtain superuser privileges.

-This is easiest to do on a computer you already have root access to in general.
+The database's idea of a "superuser" is not exactly the same as the operating system's "superuser", but obtaining superuser privileges is still easiest to do on computers you already have root access to in general.
+A "managed database" will probably not cut it, though some cloud providers have more permissive policies about installing extensions into managed databases and are willing to help you with this.

 ### When `shared_preload_libraries` is required